-Blood in the water: a man in North Carolina tried grabbing a shark by the fin and regretted his choice right away
+Man Filmed Grabbing Shark, Then Being Bitten by Shark

-Graphic video from Wrightsville Beach in North Carolina shows an apparently well-meaning man wade into the water to free a 4-foot-long tiger shark — and the shark thanks him by taking a big bite out of his arm.
+Just leave it up to the professionals, buddy.
+Graphic video from Wrightsville Beach on the North Carolina coast shows an apparently well-meaning man wade into the water to free a 4-foot-long sand tiger shark — and the shark thanks him by taking a big bite out of his arm.

 WWAY reports the video was first posted to Instagram.
-The incident happened after a fisherman hooked the tiger shark near Johnnie Mercer’s Pier.
+The incident happened after a fisherman hooked the tiger shark in the coastal waters near Johnnie Mercer’s Pier.

-RELATED: A fisherman got the catch of his life by reeling in a massive hammerhead shark

-The big (but not full-grown) shark struggled in the shallow water.
+The big (but not full-grown) shark struggled in the shallow North Carolina water.
 That’s when two men recklessly waded out to the scared animal and tried to stage a rescue.

 Someone, having an idea of how this could play out, began filming.

-The video shows the shark thrash as one of the men grabs its tail, and the shark manages to bite the man holding it, producing a cloud of bloody water that seems to indicate a serious injury.
+The video shows the shark thrash as one of the men grabs its tail, and the shark bites the beachgoer holding it, producing a cloud of bloody water that seems to indicate a serious injury.

 By the time the Wrightsville Beach Fire Department arrived on the scene, the man had already left, according to WWAY.